rappasoft/laravel-livewire-tables/docs/filter-types/filters-daterange.md

 import '../../vendor/rappasoft/laravel-livewire-tables/resources/js/flatpickr-locales.js';
 ```

-Or by including the specific locales that you require in your app.js
+Or by including the specific locales that you require in your app.js (requires adding the flatpickr library to your package.json by executing "npm i flatpickr")
 ```
 import { German } from "../imports/flatpickr/l10n/de.js";
 ```
-Noting that you should also add the "flatpickr" library to your package.json by executing "npm i flatpickr"